 Pros: established and respected brand with matching furniture available in the range.
 There’s also a choice of colours.
 It’s a popular model with lots of reviews and it has a low price

-Cons: softwood construction rather than posher hardwood, solid slats tend to be cheaper than sprung slats
+Cons: softwood construction rather than posher hardwood, solid slats tend to be cheaper than sprung slats.

 2. John Lewis & Partners Spindle Wooden Bed Frame – £499

 If you can afford the upgrade, have a look at the John Lewis & Partners Spindle wooden bed frame.
-The main difference from the cheaper Wilton model (see #1) is that it’s mostly made from oak which is a harder wood.
+The main difference from the cheaper Wilton model (see #1) is that it’s mostly made from oak, which is a harder wood.
 As mentioned above, there are some advantages to buying an oak product over a pine bed.
 These include the significantly lower levels of ‘Volatile Organic Compounds’ (Phleven, Bernard et al, 2019).

-It gets similar reviews of about 4.8/5 at the time of writing.
+It gets similar reviews of 4.4/5.

 Pros: award winning retailer, hard wood construction, sprung slats and available in a range of sizes

-3. Dreams Woodstock Wooden Bed Frame – £249
+3. Dreams Woodstock Wooden Bed Frame – £299

 The best thing about this Woodstock wooden bed frame from Dreams is that it actually lets you choose whether you want sprung slats or solid slats.